VRLabs/Contact-Tracker/README.md

 ## How it works

-Proximity-type [Receivers](https://docs.vrchat.com/docs/contacts) overlap on each axis and feed values to a parented position constraint, which centers the constraint on a tagged sender.
+Proximity-type [Receivers](https://docs.vrchat.com/docs/contacts#VRCContactReceiver) overlap on each axis and feed values to a parented position constraint, which centers the constraint on a tagged [Sender](https://docs.vrchat.com/docs/contacts#VRCContactSender).

 ## Install guide